WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 axs[1].set_title("Generated GTF")
 ```

 It is clear that the generated GTF is more complex in terms of NIpG.
-That would confuse the aligner and the quantifier.

 +++